 - Access to Higher Education Diploma (Computer Science) – The modules covered during this computer science online course are the same as the above, but they do not go into as much detail regarding mathematics.
 Predominantly, you will learn about common core computing, research and reporting, as well as web design and essential skills

 To achieve an Access to Higher Education Diploma, you need to complete a series of assignments, which will be based on each unit that you study.
 You require 60 credits in total to pass, with 45 taken from graded units and the remaining 15 from ungraded units, such as study skills.

 One of the many great things about studying an Access to Higher Education Diploma with learndirect is that your course is taught entirely online.
 You won’t be restricted by classrooms or term times, as you can study in your own time.
-You have one year to complete your chosen Access to HE Diploma, but most students complete it in 9-12 months on average.
+You have two years to complete your chosen Access to HE Diploma, but most students complete it in 9-12 months on average.